microsoft/onnxruntime-genai/README.md

 \* The Llama model architecture supports similar model families such as CodeLlama, Vicuna, Yi, and more.

-\+ The Mistral model architecture also includes Zephyr models
+\+ The Mistral model architecture supports similar model families such as Zephyr.

 ## Installation